 Exercises after 6 weeks of delivery:

-After doing above simple exercises for around 6 weeks you can start the following exercises:
+After doing the above mentioned simple exercises for around 6 weeks, you can start the following exercises:

 1. Lie down on your back and get up without any support i.e. without holding bed or holding your laps.
 This move works on your abs.